Best German Watch Brands in 2021

-The Glasshutte Original Senator is a classic from their range of higher-end watches.
-It is again a very simple and clean design, but a little more refined and elegant than many others in this list.
+The Glasshütte Original Senator Seventies is an unusual shape that many will recognise from a distance It is again a very simple and clean design, but a little more refined and elegant than many others in this list.

 The automatic movement is made by Glasshutte themselves, and has a power reserve of around 40 hours.
 The rest of the watch is classic in design with rectangular hour markers, and silver hands, with the only complication being a large date window at 4 o’clock.